 transistor depends on the current that flows into the base.
 If a

 small amount of current is input into the base layer, a large amount

 of current will flow between the collector and emitter.
 This type of

 transistor can be used as either a switch or an amplifier.

 What Are Some

 2N2222 transistors in New Jersey are used in a wide variety of applications.
 For one thing, as mentioned above, they can be used to amplify current.
 They can also be used as an automatic on/off switch inside an appliance.
 Another common application is pulse width modification.
-Visit Cornerstone Components to learn more.
+Visit Business Name to learn more.

 Be the first to like.